-Enable provides multi-sensory experiences for people with a variety of sensory deficits.
-Individuals who have difficulty receiving, processing or responding to sensory information may demonstrate decreased attention span, limited social interaction, tactile defensiveness and/or over/under reaction to sensory inputs.
+Enable provides multi-sensory experiences for children with a variety of sensory deficits.
+Children who have difficulty receiving, processing or responding to sensory information may demonstrate decreased attention span, limited social interaction, tactile defensiveness and/or over/under reaction to sensory inputs.

 Enable clinicians are trained in both observation-based and standardized evaluations and are certified in the administration and interpretation of the Sensory Integration and Praxis Tests.
 A detailed report is written which discusses the results and recommendations.

-To promote skills within the participant’s daily environments, clinicians may make recommendations regarding equipment for home and school.
+To promote skills within a child’s daily environments, clinicians may make recommendations regarding equipment for home and school.
 We offer training for staff and family on sensory integration principles and on the specific needs of the participant.

 Located in our LEED®-certified green building, Enable’s state-of-the-art sensory integration room is an ideal environment for therapy services.
 A variety of equipment and resources are available to address the needs of each participant.
 The adjacent family waiting area features comfortable furniture, play activities, and an outdoor patio.

 Fax: (315) 455-1087